 I hope so boys, she answered, I hope so.

 To be perfectly honest; each family was to get just one box, but the men behind the tables, well… they knew things, the kinda things only a small town knows.
-With a wink, a finger to their lips and a quick shush, a box appeared before each of the children.
-The girls could scarce wrap their arms around the treasure.
+With a wink, a finger to their lips, and a quick shush, a box appeared before each of the children.
+The girls could scarcely wrap their arms around the treasure.
 Once the boxes were held tight against they’re chests, they were quietly scatted outside.

 One large frozen roasting hen

-Cans of pumpkin, green beans, corn and untold other vegetables
+Cans of pumpkin, green beans, corn, and untold other vegetables

 A bag of flour, cornmeal, and sugar